paulbaumgarten/pbaumgarten.com/python/tkinter.md

 root.wm_attributes("-topmost", 1)
 ```

 Any other useful little tricks that should be added here?
+Let me know!

 ## Suggested resources